 GPS navigation system will help you plan your trip to avoid traffic congestion and locate convenient gas stations or restaurants along the way.
 Traffic-enabled devices can also assist in finding an alternate route or direct emergency services to your location, should you need that.

 Always follow the rules of the road.
 Planning your trip to avoid high traffic congestion will get you to your destination safely.
-Consider driving at night or early in the morning, providing ample time for snack, stretch, and fuel breaks.
+Consider driving at night or early in the morning, providing ample time for snacks, stretching, and fuel breaks.

 Every car should have emergency supplies like a flashlight, blanket, first-aid kit, and some basic tools.
 Roadside flares, a change of clothes and extra water and snacks are also recommended.
 We wrote up some ideas for how to make your emergency car kit, you can read it right here.